DarrylHardin/ic-omnipay-nmi/README.md

 This plugin requires Craft Commerce 2.0.0-beta.9 or later.

-## Installation

-To install the plugin, follow these instructions.

-1. Open your terminal and go to your Craft project:

-        cd /path/to/project

-2. Then tell Composer to load the plugin:

-        composer require importantcoding/ic-omnipay-nmi

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for NMI.

 ## Setup

-To add a NMI payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to NMI Direct””.
+To add a NMI payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to NMI Direct”.

-### Disabling CSRF for webhooks.

-You must disable CSRF protection for the incoming requests, assuming it is enabled for the site (default for Craft since 3.0).

-A clean example for how to go about this can be found [here](https://craftcms.stackexchange.com/a/20301/258).
+Put in your Username and Password.
+You can do a test by setting your gateway to Test Mode in your NMI account.

+## Testing Information

+To test, go to [Direct Post API](https://secure.networkmerchants.com/gw/merchants/resources/integration/integration_portal.php#testing_information) and you can run test numbers.

+## Other Information

+This plugin only supports immediate authorize and capture at the moment.

+Payments with ACH is untested.